UoMResearchIT/matlab-novice/episodes/07-loops.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+Now that we've written a function that performs analysis on a single patient from a dataset, we'd like to extend our analysis to all the patients in the dataset.
+We could manually run the function for every

 Recall that we have to do this analysis for every one of our dozen datasets, and we need a better way than typing out commands for each one,